bbauska/W3Cx-5of5/README.md

 <!-- ![picture of keyboard an mouse]
 (./images/image192.jpeg){width="2.8333333333333335in" height="2.8333333333333335in"} -->

-There is no input or output in JavaScript.
-We treat <b>events</b> caused by user actions as inputs, and we manipulate the DOM structure as output.
-Usually in a JavaScript application, we will get info such as the key strokes, the mouse button clicks and the mouse position, and we will refer to these variables when determining what action to perform.
+<p>There is no input or output in JavaScript.
+We treat <b>events</b> caused by
+user actions as inputs, and we manipulate the DOM structure as output.
+Usually in a JavaScript application, we will get info such as the key strokes, the mouse button clicks and the mouse position, and we will refer to these variables when determining what action to perform.</p>

-In any case, the events are called DOM events, and we use the DOM APIs to create <b>event handlers</b>.
+<p>In any case, the events are called DOM events, and we use the DOM APIs
+to create <b>event handlers</b>.</p>

 <h4>How to listen to events</h4>

-There are three ways to manage events in the DOM structure.
-You could attach an event inline in your HTML code like this:
+<p>There are three ways to manage events in the DOM structure.
+You could
+attach an event inline in your HTML code like this:</p>

 <h4><b>Method #1: declare an event handler in the HTML code</b></h4>